 All request forms must be signed by the requesting clinician before the specimen is taken.

 Urgent requests must still be phoned to the laboratory by following the usual procedure on the urgent requests.

 Full contact details of medical staff providing clinical advice, diagnostic and/or interpretive services are listed at the beginning of each of the sections:

 REJECTION AND ACCEPTANCE CRITERIA

 Completed request form with relevant demographics and clinical details: Under the International Standard ISO 15189:2012 Requirements for quality and competence for medical laboratories fulfillment requires that the laboratory meets both the technical competence and management system standards that are necessary for it to consistently deliver technically valid results.
 All specimens must be clearly and unequivocally identified with a minimum of three of the key identifiers.
 Key identifiers must be correct and match the information given on the request form.
 ISO 15189:2012 also states that the request form must include the name or other unique identifier of clinician, healthcare provider, or other person legally authorised to request examinations or use medical information, together with the destination for the report.
-Any non-conformity in respect to this will lead to delay in the specimen pathway.
+Any non-conformity in respect to this will lead to potential sample rejection, adding delay in the specimen pathway.